-- 3. In the nineteenth century, when the railways in Cambridgeshire were constructed, many level crossings were provided as they were the cheapest form of crossing the railway, and the flat ground in Cambridgeshire made bridges an expensive proposition. - 4.
+- 4. In the nineteenth century, when the railways in Essex and east Hertfordshire were constructed, many level crossings were provided as they were the cheapest form of crossing the railway, and the flat ground made bridges an expensive proposition. - 5.
 Level crossings were acceptable on a low speed steam-powered railway, but trains have become faster, quieter, and more frequent, and the law and society have become more concerned with safety.
-A railway being built today would only ever include a level crossing in exceptional circumstances as being in the path of a train is an inherently dangerous location in which to find oneself. - 5.
+A railway being built today would only ever include a level crossing in exceptional circumstances as being in the path of a train is an inherently dangerous location in which to find oneself. - 6.
 Where people are still entitled to cross the railway on the level, Network Rail provides equipment and instructions to facilitate safe use, and carries out regular risk assessments and maintenance to ensure that the risk at a level crossing is as low as reasonably practical.
 However, despite ongoing management and the latest technology, no level crossing can be considered completely safe.
-Every year, people are killed or injured in level crossing accidents. - 6.
-As they interface directly with the operational railway, rather than allowing people to cross above or below the tracks, the number and proximity of level crossings also limits plans for future improvements in line speed and capacity, and so limits Network Rail's ability to meet its obligations under its Network Licence to improve, enhance and develop the railway network.
+Every year, people are killed or injured in level crossing accidents or following deliberate misuse.

+- 7. As they interface directly with the operational railway, rather than allowing people to cross above or below the tracks, the number and proximity of level crossings also limits plans for future improvements in line speed and capacity, and so limits Network Rail's ability to meet its obligations under its Network Licence to improve, enhance and develop the railway network.
 Level crossings may restrict where signals are placed because trains should not stand across them.
 They may prevent (or make more expensive) line speed increases, and preclude laying down additional lines of rails.
 If the crossings can be modified to remain compliant with standards, increasing the train service or line speed across them can lead to increased risk.
-A busier railway also leads to greater periods of inaccessibility for those seeking to cross the railway at level crossings.

-- 7. There are a number of proposed or future projects across Anglia route to improve efficiency, reduce journey times, and meet growing demand which the level crossing closures and downgrades in this Order would facilitate, including: - Transfer of Cambridge-area signalling to the Romford Route Operations Centre - Thameslink platform extensions - Implementation of Digital Railway technologies - 8.
-As a key economic development area there are also heavy demands for improvements to services in and around the Cambridge area
+A busier railway also leads to greater periods of inaccessibility for those seeking to cross the railway at level crossings. - 8.
+There are a number of proposed or future projects across Anglia route to improve efficiency, reduce journey times, and meet growing demand which the level crossing closures and downgrades in this Order would facilitate, including: - Transfer of Cambridge-area signalling to the Romford Route Operations Centre - Greater Anglia franchise commitments to improve services - Great Eastern Main Line improvements ("Norwich in 90") - Crossrail 2 - Implementation of Digital Railway technologies - As key commuter and economic development areas, there are heavy demands for improvements to rail services in and around the Lee Valley, A12, and A13 corridors.